All Products

 Note

-View information of columns added through INSTANT algorithm
+View column information added using the INSTANT algorithm

-• PolarDB MySQL Edition versions 5.6 and 5.7 clusters: The INFORMATION_SCHEMA database now includes a new INNODB_SYS_INSTANT_COLUMNS table.
-This table provides details on columns that have been added using the INSTANT algorithm, including column names, ordinal numbers, and default values in binary format.
-To verify the information of newly added columns, you can use the following statement to view the table's contents.
+• PolarDB for MySQL 5.6 and 5.7 clusters: A new table named INNODB_SYS_INSTANT_COLUMNS appears in the INFORMATION_SCHEMA database.
+This table stores details about columns added using the INSTANT algorithm, such as column names, ordinal numbers, and default values (stored in binary format).
+You can run this statement to view the details:

 SELECT * FROM INFORMATION_SCHEMA.INNODB_SYS_INSTANT_COLUMNS;